Wind Farm (IG)

 If you modify this model, or change parameter values of power components, the initial conditions stored in the "xInitial" variable will no longer be valid and Simulink® will issue an error message.
 To regenerate the initial conditions for your modified model, follow the steps listed below:

-In the "Wind Farm" subsystem, double click on the "Three-Phase Fault" block and disable the AB to ground fault (deselect "Phase A Fault" and "Phase B Fault").
+3. In the "Wind Farm" subsystem, double click the "Three-Phase Fault" block and disable the AB to ground fault (deselect "Phase A Fault" and "Phase B Fault").

 >> save myModel_init xInitial

-In the File/Model Properties/Callbacks/InitFcn window, replace the first line of initialization commands with "load myModel_init".
+5. In the InitFcn window of Model Properties pane, replace the first line of initialization commands with "load myModel_init".
 Next time you open this model, the variable xInitial saved in the myModel_init.mat file will be loaded in your workspace.

-In the Simulation/Configuration Parameters menu, check "Initial state".
+6. In the Configuration Parameters pane, check "Initial state".